Ken Karcher

-Kenneth Paul Karcher (born July 1, 1963) is an American high school football coach and former quarterback.
-He is the offensive coordinator for Albertville High School, a position he has held since 2023.
+Kenneth Paul Karcher (born July 1, 1963) is an American football coach and former professional quarterback.
+He is the offensive coordinator and quarterbacks coach for Wabash College, positions he has held since 2026.
+Before that, he served as the offensive coordinator for Albertville High School, a position he has held from 2023 to 2024.
 He was the head football coach for Liberty University from 2000 to 2005 and East Central Community College from 2013 to 2022.
 He played college football for Tulane and professionally for the Denver Broncos, New Orleans Saints, and Kansas City Chiefs of the National Football League (NFL).
 He also coached for Idaho State, North Texas, the Orlando Thunder of the NFL Europe, Pittsburgh, the Rhein Fire of the NFL Europe, Fellowship Christian School, Toledo, and Eastern Michigan.

 Early life and playing career

 Out of Shaler Area High School, in Pennsylvania, Karcher was a highly recruited quarterback and eventually went to the University of Notre Dame.
 While there, he was a third-string quarterback behind Blair Kiel.
 He decided to transfer after two years to Tulane University, where he finished out his collegiate playing career.

 Karcher went undrafted by NFL teams, and bounced around training camps before going to the Denver Broncos.
 He played in a total of four NFL games; three of those games came when he played as a replacement player while many other NFL players were on strike.
 The Broncos retained him for the rest of the year, and Karcher backed up John Elway while the team played in Super Bowl XXII.
 Karcher continued to play for the Broncos for one additional season, in 1988.